ethereum/EIPs/EIPS/eip-1.md

 ## EIP Formats and Templates

 EIPs should be written in [markdown] format.
-Image files should be included in a subdirectory of the `assets` folder for that EIP as follow: `assets/eip-X` (for eip **X**).
+Image files should be included in a subdirectory of the `assets` folder for that EIP as follows: `assets/eip-X` (for eip **X**).
 When linking to an image in the EIP, use relative links such as `../assets/eip-X/image.png`.

 ## EIP Header Preamble